Last Updated on: 26th November 2021, 09:48 am

-Pre-treatment is a solution that is applied to help white ink gel properly to the T-shirt you want to use.
-Mostly used on dark colored shirts, pre-treatment is the glue-like structure that binds your ink to the shirt and keeps colors protected on the surface.
+Pre-treatment is a solution applied to help white ink gel properly to the T-shirt you want to use.
+Mostly used on dark-colored shirts, pre-treatment is the glue-like structure that binds your ink to the shirt and keeps colors protected on the surface.
 Pre-treating helps the color to stay longer on the shirt.

-You are likewise encouraged to wear a cover and gloves to secure your eyes and face against the chemicals in the pre-treat arrangement.
+Likewise, you are encouraged to wear a cover and gloves to secure your eyes and face against the chemicals in the pre-treat arrangement.
 There are various application techniques from which you can pick.

-Why is it important to pre-treat T-shirts before DTG printing?
+Why is it essential to pre-treat T-shirts before DTG printing?

 Utilizing a pre-treatment will enable your white t-shirt print to look better.
-Despite the fact that your print may look OK on a white shirt without pre-treatment, colors and structures will look more nitty-gritty and dynamic with a properly applied pre-treatment base.
-To keep the dark shades looking clean and sharp, they require something to cling when they’re being applied.
+Although your print may look OK on a white shirt without pre-treatment, colors and structures will look more nitty-gritty and dynamic with a properly applied pre-treatment base.
+To keep the dark shades looking clean and sharp, they require something to cling to when they’re being used.

-You should utilize a shirt pre-treatment when printing white ink on a dark shirt.
-The white ink, specifically, needs the pre-treatment to keep itself up onto the surface of the shirt.
-This is essential so as to have the best possible surface on which the colors will be printed.
+It would help if you utilized a shirt pre-treatment when printing white ink on a dark shirt.
+The white ink, specifically, needs the pre-treatment to keep itself up onto the shirt’s surface.
+It is essential to have the best possible surface on which the colors will be printed.
 Thus, the white is more brilliant and more definite, and like imprinting on a light-shaded shirt, the subtleties are sharper and more articulated.

 For instance, you may attempt to print a bright white on your shirt, and preferably, the white ink may wind up looking dark or vigorously muted.
-It can make your shirt poor in print quality and difficult to pitch to clients.
-By utilizing the best possible pretreatment base, your inks will pop up with lively shading, and your design will turn out looking sharp.
+It can make your shirt low in print quality and difficult to pitch to clients.
+By utilizing the best possible pretreatment base, your inks will pop up with lively shading, and your design will turn out to look sharp.

-It’s extremely regular for new DTG users to be confused about whether to utilize dark or light pre-treatment.
+It’s extremely regular for new DTG users to be confused about utilizing dark or light pre-treatment.
 With a light pink shirt, you would use light pre-treatment, right?
-In most cases, actually no. However, it does likewise rely upon the shade of the image you are printing.
+In most cases, actually, no. However, it does likewise rely upon the shade of the image you are printing.

 A light piece of clothing pre-treat is used mostly on white t-shirts or white material.
 Sometimes, you don’t generally need to pretreat a white shirt.
-You will, in any case, get an OK print without pretreatment and a few organizations, even utilize this as a selling point.
+In any case, you will get an OK print without pretreatment, and a few organizations, even utilize this as a selling point.

 When and why would you utilize light pre-treatment?

 The answer is simple.
-A white shirt is probably never going to require white ink imprinted on it, so white clothes are continually going to utilize light pretreat.
-By pretreating a white shirt with view pretreat you will see a Goliath contrast compared with no pretreatment.
+A white shirt will probably never require white ink imprinted on it, so white clothes will continually utilize light pretreat.
+By pretreating a white shirt with a view pretreat, you will see a Goliath contrast compared with no pretreatment.

 The colors will be significantly more energetic and darker, as well as stronger and vibrant.
 You will likewise see a higher quality of detail and no bleeding of coloring.

-The pretreatment will likewise go about as a bonding agent when heat pressed and increases the wash’s fast quality.
+The pretreatment will likewise go about as a bonding agent when the heat is pressed and increases the wash’s fast quality.

 If you have sufficient time, print a similar image on the front and back of a white t-shirt, pre-treat one side, and compare the two prints.
 You will see what a distinction it makes.

 Light pretreatment can be utilized in different colors like pastels.
-However, the color in the picture compared to the shade of the shirt will be a deciding factor.
+However, the color in the picture compared to the shirt’s shade will be a deciding factor.
 The standard guideline for this is if the colors in the graphics to be printed are darker than the clothing shade, then use light pretreatment.

-If you are printing a picture that is dark, purple, blue and red on a pink shirt, you can utilize light pretreat and no white.
-If the image is yellow, lime green and sky blue on a pink shirt, it would require dark pretreat and white ink.
-Since the ink is transparent in nature, the pink of the shirt would change the shade of those lighter colors.
+If you are printing a dark, purple, blue, and red picture on a pink shirt, you can utilize light pretreat and no white.
+If the image is yellow, lime green, and sky blue on a pink shirt, it would require dark pretreat and white ink.
+Since the ink is transparent, the shirt’s pink would change the shade of those lighter colors.
 If the picture has any white in it, you would need to utilize dark pretreatment.

 Another method you can use to pre-treat t-shirts before DTG printing is Dark Pre-treatment.
 Dark pre-treatment is an unexpected equation in comparison to light and plays out a couple of more tasks.